bowespublishing/powerpoint-shuffle-shapes/README.md

 # powerpoint-shuffle-shapes

-Shuffle shapes on a PowerPoint slide
+VBA code to shuffle shapes on a PowerPoint slide

+TO-DO

+Add option to loop through entire presentation.

+INSTALL

+If you don't know how to install a PowerPoint add-in see this video here - https://www.youtube.com/watch?v=KWmOMI291LE